yoember/yoember.github.io/_posts/2016-03-20-the-best-way-to-install-node-js.md

 You can use the combination of this two commands to see only the last 9 lines from the huge list of versions: `$ nvm ls-remote | tail -n9`

-Choose one of the most recent version.
+It is safe if you choose one of the most recent LTS (long time support) version and install it with the following command:

-Install the selected version (for example the version {{ page.node_version }}):

 ```
 $ nvm install {{ page.node_version }}